UpHabit/semantic-release-jira-releases/README.md

   // ie. ['TEST'] would match `TEST-123` and `TEST-456`
   ticketPrefixes?: string[];

-  // A regex to match tickets in commits (without slashes).
+  // A unescaped regex to match tickets in commits (without slashes).
 Cannot be used together with ticketPrefixes.
   // ie. [a-zA-Z]{4}-\d{3,5} would match any ticket with 3 letters a dash and 3 to 5 numbers, such as `TEST-456`, `TEST-5643` and `TEST-56432`
   ticketRegex?: string;